 Figure 3 illustrates the variations in total curvature with grid resolution for a section of Santa Cruz Island.
-As the cell size is increased the range of C{Total} measurements are reduced, with much of the landscape becoming apparently planar.
-Within the black box, which covers the same spatial area as the boxes in Figure 1, the impact of degrading resolution on small topographic features is observed, with the curvature signal of this first order feature being lost as the grid size approaches 30 meters.

-Figure 4 displays the variations in the distribution of total and tangential curvature measurements with grid resolution for each of the study landscapes.
+As the grid resolution is decreased, the range of C{Total} measurements are reduced, with much

+- 510 of the landscape becoming apparently planar.
+Within the black box, which covers the same spatial area as the boxes in Figure (1), the impact of degrading resolution on small topographic features is observed, with the curvature signal of this first order feature being lost as the grid resolution approaches 30 meters. - Figure 4 displays the variations in the distribution of total and tangential curvature measurements 515 with grid resolution for each of the study landscapes.
 Santa Cruz Island shows little variation in mean and median curvature with resolution, with the majority of the changes in each distribution with resolution occurring at the extremes of the curvature distribution for each dataset, as the representation of ridgelines and channel bottoms becomes increasingly diffuse.
-As resolution is decreased, the range between 2^{nd} and 98^{th} and the 1^{st} and 3^{rd} quartiles decreases, with a more rapid reduction in the more extreme values than in the quartiles (Figure 5).
+As resolution is decreased, the range between 2nd and 98th percentiles and the 1st and 3rd quartiles decreases, with a more rapid reduc- - 520 tion in the more extreme values than in the quartiles (Figure 5).
 While this effect is most marked at the extremes, the distributions are condensed across all percentile intervals as grid resolution is increased beyond 3-4 meters.
-This behavior is observed for both C{Total} and C{Tan} as grid size is increased.
+This behavior is observed for both C{Total} and C{Tan} as grid resolution is decreased.

-In the Oregon Coast Range for both measurements of curvature there is little variation between the 500 1, 2 and 3 meter datasets, with a broad range of measurements shown in the probability distributions.
+In the Oregon Coast Range for both measurements of curvature there is little variation between the

+- 525 1, 2 and 3 meter datasets, with a broad range of measurements shown in the probability distributions.
 Beyond this point the mean and median do not significantly change, but as in Santa Cruz Island, the overall distribution of measurements compresses towards the average value for the landscape.
 The Gabilan Mesa data show similar trends to that of Santa Cruz Island, but exhibit less variability at lower resolutions.
-The probability distributions of each measurement also exhibit less change with resolution than the other two datasets, indicating a reduced sensitivity to grid resolution at this location.
+The probability distributions of each measurement also exhibit less change - 530 with resolution than the other two datasets, indicating a reduced sensitivity to grid resolution at this location.